mjgroth/deephys/docs/source/usage.rst

     name_network = "my_net"
     )

-If you want to visualize more layers, add the number of neurons and parameters in the list.
+This will create a `.model` file that will be useful for Deephys.
+In this example, we only set up two layers.
+If you want to visualize more layers, add them  in the list.

 ‼️ The last entry in both lists must be the output layer, which is mandatory to always have.

-🎏 Wrap up dataset distributions separatelly 🎏
+🎏 Wrap up each dataset distributions separatelly 🎏
 --------------------------------------

-Each dataset distribution that you would like to analyze needs to be wrapped-up independently.
+Each dataset distribution that you would like to analyze needs to be wrapped-up separatelly.
 After wrapping up all dataset distributions, you can visualize them together using Deephys 🪄.

 🤔 How to wrap up one dataset distribution?
 It is just the following 2 steps:

 1. Extract images 🖼️, categories 🐕, and neural activity from the network 🔥🔥🔥
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can keep them in a python list or a numpy array.
 Here is all what you need:

-- images 🖼️: It is advisable to resize them to a small size (eg. 64x64 pixels) to save sapce.
+- ``images`` 🖼️: It is advisable to resize them to a small size (eg. 64x64 pixels) to save sapce.
 Dimensions: [#images,#channels,H,W].
-- categories 🐕: Integer indicating the ground-truth label number.
+- ``groundtruth_categories`` 🐕: Integer indicating the ground-truth label number.
 Dimensions: [#images].
-- caregory names 🎈: Strings indicating the name of each category.
+- ``caregory_names`` 🎈: Strings indicating the name of each category.
 Dimensions: [#categories].
-- output of the network 🔥: For each image, obtain the output of the network (after or before the softmax, it is up to you).
+- ``network_output`` 🔥: For each image, obtain the output of the network (after or before the softmax, it is up to you).
 Dimensions: [#images, #categories].
-- neural activity 🔥🔥🔥: For each image, obtain the neural activity that you want to visualize.
+- ``neural_activity`` 🔥🔥🔥: For each image, obtain the neural activity that you want to visualize.
 This can be obtained for as many layers as you want.
 If you want to visualize a convolutional layer or a transformer, please see this for options.
 Dimensions: [#image, #neurons].

+You can keep them in a python list or a numpy array.

 ‼️ Make sure that the order of the images is kept constant across all the data.